 2. The data importer and the subprocessor warrant that upon request of the data exporter and/or of the supervisory authority, it will submit its data processing facilities for an audit of the measures referred to in paragraph 1.

 APPENDIX 1 TO THE STANDARD CONTRACTUAL CLAUSES

-The data exporter is the Customer, as defined in the Addendum.
+The data exporter is the entity defined as “Customer” in the SOCKETLABS GDPR DPA.

-The data importer is SocketLabs, as defined in the Addendum.
+The data importer is “SOCKETLABS”, as defined in the SOCKETLABS GDPR DPA.

 Categories of data